More high quality Danish drama featuring Lars Mikkelsen

 In addition to the questions of morality, the film raises questions of trust as it is far from clear who is really on which side or indeed which each side is.
 Is someone a traitor or only clearing up their own embarrassing past?
 And is that enough to view them as a traitor?

 The apparently most implausible parts of the film – the flamboyant executions, the mammoth shoot-out – are if anything toned down from the historical record on which the film is built.
-The shoot-out, for example, last only minutes in the film but hours in real life.
+A large set piece shoot-out, for example, last only minutes in the film but hours in real life.

 All in all, a very enjoyable and thought-provoking slice of Danish drama that also has the urban and rural beauty of Denmark gracing our screens once again.